 Optional Taught Politics Modules

 In 2015 we listed a new Work Placement module enabling students to gain work experience in the third sector, and to undertake an applied research project by working together with a third sector organization.

-All students may attend the Graduate Research Seminar in Spring, which meets weekly to discuss the ongoing work of PhD and MA students.
+All students may attend the Graduate Research Seminar, which meets weekly to discuss the ongoing work of PhD and MA students.

 Applying for the Political Theory MA